Aemilivs/2104-SC-BL-ICA-1/index.md

 # Prague Park Guide Chatbot

-This report presents one of the deliverables for the first part of the semestral project (ICA-1) in Symbolic Computation module.
+This technical report presents one of the deliverables for the first part of the semestral project (ICA-1) in Symbolic Computation module.
 The purpose of ICA-1 is to present a basic working solution of the project proposal, which will be expanded on and finalized in the second part of the semestral project (ICA-2).
 The assignment was completed in a team of 4 students.

 ## Executive Summary